nhunguyen03/SQL-key-bussiness-questions/README.md

 **Query result**

 ![image](https://github.com/user-attachments/assets/70b63c3e-25a8-4bc5-afe8-d964aa946bb8)

+**Context 5**: The company ran a campaign aimed at boosting the purchase rate in March 2017.
+The Sales team wants to know if there are any differences in how customers interacted over time during the campaign compared to before the campaign (**Question 8**).
+This requires using a cohort map to understand customer interactions and compare March with the previous two months (January and February).

 ### Question 8: Calculate cohort map from pageview to addtocart to purchase in last 3 month.
 **SQL code**